Benjo1313/multiroom-spotify-controller/README.md

 ### Prerequisites
 - Docker and Docker Compose
-- Visual Studio Code
-- VS Code Remote - Containers extension
+- VS Code with Remote Containers extension

-### Getting Started
+### Quick Start
 1. Clone this repository
-2. Open the project in VS Code
-3. When prompted to "Reopen in Container", click "Reopen in Container" (or use the Command Palette: "Remote-Containers: Reopen in Container")
-4. VS Code will build the dev container and open the project inside it
+2. Run the setup script: `bash setup-project.sh`
+3. Create a `.env` file with your Spotify credentials:

 ### Development Workflow
 - Backend runs on http://localhost:8000